 12) Smoked Salmon Toast

-**Why pick this for breakfast:** Smoked salmon on toast is the breakfast that turns Tuesday into a Sunday brunch and gives you real protein and omega-3s in a small pouch.
+Smoked Salmon Toast, why it earns dinner: Smoked salmon on toast is the breakfast that turns Tuesday into a Sunday brunch and gives you real protein and omega-3s in a small pouch.

-Toast pumpernickel, rye, or whole grain bread until it is crisp.
-Spread with 2 tablespoons of whipped cream cheese or labneh (if you can find it, labneh is the move).
-Place 2 to 3 ounces of cold-smoked salmon on top.
-Top with capers, thin slices of red onion, fresh dill, and a lemon wedge.
-A few cracks of black pepper.
-The edges of the toast should still crunch as you bite into it.
+Spread 2 tablespoons of whipped cream cheese or labneh (if you can find it, labneh is the move).
+Then place 2 to 3 ounces of cold-smoked salmon on top.
+Add capers, thinly sliced red onion, some fresh dill, and a lemon wedge.
+Add a few cracks of black pepper.
+You should still feel the crunch of the edge of the toast.
 Smoked salmon turns it into mush, fast.

-Swap: Smoked trout is often cheaper and the flavor is nicer.
+Swap: Smoked trout is often cheaper, and the flavor is nicer.
 The dairy-free option is avocado instead of cream cheese on the toast.

 13) Labneh Plate